pdsouza/Blackjack-Simulator/README.txt

 To run the game, run game_layout.py.

-For instructions on how to play the game, please read Instructions.txt.
+For instructions on how to play the game, please read instructions.txt.